 The Paycheck Protection Program (PPP) is a loan designed to help small businesses keep their workers on payroll.
-Beginning April 3, 2020 small businesses and sole proprietorships can apply and starting April 10, 2020 independent contractors and self-employed individuals can apply.
-The Loan is available until June 30, 2020.
 The program will provide federally-guaranteed loans in amounts approximately equivalent to ten weeks of payroll costs.
 Loan proceeds can be used to pay for payroll, mortgages, rent, health care, utilities and other specified expenses, and are forgivable based on employment and wage levels maintained by employers.
 Businesses must have been in operation, with employees, on February 15, 2020.

 June 5, 2020 update: The Paycheck Protection Program Flexibility Act (PPPFA) has been passed and signed.